With many window restrictors available, how do you choose the most robust solution for your premises?

 All Jacklocs are manufactured in the UK and contain parts that are manufactured in the UK, providing total clarity and reassurance for customers on what is in the product.

-Having a faulty product that’s slipped through the testing net, could cause accidents in your site unwittingly.
+Having a faulty product that’s slipped through the testing net, could cause falls and accidents in your site unwittingly.
 Asking for evidence of rigorous and regular product tests is essential when making a choice.

 Each Jackloc is strength tested during the manufacture process and put through several manual and machine performance tests at each stage.
 Any failures at any stage are immediately removed from the process, including a scratch test on the paint to ensure that this doesn’t flake.